 The support person can answer your questions, attend any interviews with you, and give you information about the investigation.

-PROTOCOL SUPPORT TEAM SUPPORT WORKER & ADVOCACY PROGRAM
+INVESTIGATION AND RESOLUTION SUPPORT TEAM SUPPORT WORKER & ADVOCACY PROGRAM